henryspatialanalysis/city_walkability/analysis/README.md

 If you are running this analysis for another city or county in the United States, you will also need to change `state_name`, `county_name`, and (optionally) `city_name` in the config.
 For analyses outside of Washington, you will also need to specify a different OpenStreetMap extract under `osm_extract`.
 From http://download.geofabrik.de/, navigate to the smallest possible extract that matches your study area, right-click and select "Copy link address", and copy it to the config.
 Script (3) prepares spatial data from Seattle-specific sources, so you can either update the code to prepare a table of your own inputs or skip this script entirely.

 Script (1) prepares input block boundaries based on data from the US Census.
 If you are running this analysis for a location outside of the United States, change lines 70-114 in script (1) to load block polygons from a different source.
-You will also want to choose a different projection that's suitable for your country in `working_crs`.
+You will also want to set `working_crs` to a different projection that's suitable for your country.

 ## Running scripts